eikendev/breaking-bridgefy-again/README.md

 ```bash
 ./userid-toctou.py <adb_phone_id> 'Bridgefy'
 ```

+A video demo of this attack is available [here on Twitter](https://twitter.com/eikendev/status/1427542406262575105).
 Be aware that the attack no longer works on more recent versions of Bridgefy.

 ## match/